Racial views of Donald Trump: 1776 Commission

 In September 2020, the Trump administration formed the 1776 Commission as rebuke to the 1619 Project, and "as a rebuttal to schools applying a more accurate history curriculum around slavery in the US".
 The commission was part of Trump's response to the Black Lives Matter anti-racism protests, that followed the murder of George Floyd.
 Trump stated that "the left-wing rioting and mayhem are the direct result of decades of left-wing indoctrination in our schools."
 The commission was chaired by Carol Swain and Larry Arnn, the president of Hillsdale College.
-On January 18, 2021 (Martin Luther King Jr. Day), the commisiom released a report.
+On January 18, 2021 (Martin Luther King Jr. Day), the commission released a report.
 Commenting on the Civil Rights movement, the report said "[the movement] almost immediately turned to programs that ran counter to the lofty ideals of the founders."
 The executive director of the American Historical Association, noted that the commission did not include a single professional United States historian.
-He commented, "They’re using something they call history to stoke culture wars".
+He commented, "They're using something they call history to stoke culture wars".